 It’s been a while since there’s been an update on my retro modern master bath remodel — for good reason — much vintage hunting, thinking and planning has been going on.
 The more I thought — the more the realization that I was leaning towards a retro pink bathroom with a touch of modern instead of a 50/50 split sunk in.
 While the clean lines of a modern styled bathroom are pleasing, nothing has been making me happier than all the finds sent my way via the Retro Decorating Gods.
 It was becoming apparent that my house was sending messages via Ebay and the ReStore — and wanted me to be true to 1962.
 I’ve finalized the list of products I’m planning to use, what do you think of my design? –>

 1. Vintage mirror/medicine cabinet combo.
 This is the real deal — heavy and well constructed.
 I actually have two identical mirrors like this now.
 The first was bought on Ebay — cost was $100 delivered.
 A few weeks later — another in slightly worse shape showed up at my local Restore — and was mine for $25 (just call me a vintage mirror hoarder).
-I’ll probably have to get new mirrored doors cut at my local glass shop, but still — two old mirrors are much less than the cost of the same size new Commodore style mirror from Nutone — which will run you $275.
+I’ll probably have to get new mirrored doors cut at my local glass shop, but still — two old mirrors are much less than the cost of the same size new Commodore style mirror from Nutone — which will run you $275 (now discontinued but check out this Cosmetic box (affiliate link) — pair it with a mirror and you’re good to go.
 Of course I’ll only use one of them for this bathroom, but it is nice to have a backup or another to use when I finish the basement bath.

 2. Bath bar light.
 I’ve decided that a bar style light will work best in my master bath — especially with the mirror.
-Currently the 24 inch Nuvo Lighting U channel light with diamond pattern is the fixture of choice.
+Currently the 24 inch Nuvo Lighting U channel light with diamond pattern (discontinued but there are proxies out there) is the fixture of choice.

 4. Boomerang Laminate countertops.
 Our recent story — 24 colors of boomerang laminate available today — made me consider this as a countertop option.
 A sample of “Retro Pop” and “Glacier” are on their way from Heffrons.com.